hzawawi/hzawawi.github.io/_posts/2018-05-28-DynamoDB-with-c#-and-dotnet-core.md

 ---

 ### Objective
-When started working with dynamodb database, I found the online documentation and code sample online were quite limited and bit confusing.
-So I decided to start writing few blogs around the things I learned along the way so it will provide some helps for future developpers.
+When started working with dynamodb database, I found the online documentation and online code samples were quite limited and bit confusing.
+So I decided to start writing few blogs around the things I learned along the way so it provides some helps for future developers.

 Goal of this first blog, is to give a simple example to quickly setup dynamodb client and be able to do some basic operations with the dynamoDb.
 Future blogs will be giving more deep guidelines about amazon dynamodb api and dynamodb core features.